Ambulance staff to go on 24-hour strike in May and June

 Mr Hughes said the forthcoming stoppages were likely to cause more disruption as they would be of longer duration than on previous days of industrial action.

-Nasra members have staged six stoppages since January as part of a campaign to have their organisation officially recognized by the HSE as a representative body.
+Nasra members haveheld six stoppages since January as part of a campaign to have their organisation officially recognised by the HSE as a representative body.

 The previous stoppages have run from 7am to 5pm and the HSE has deployed managers with appropriate qualifications as well as military ambulances and personnel to provide cover during the strikes.